quasarframework/quasar-framework.org/source/components/field.md

 ### Validations with Vuelidate
 Quasar's recommendation for doing form components validations is  [Vuelidate](https://monterail.github.io/vuelidate/) as it fits great with the overall architecture.
 It's simple, lightweight and **model-based**.

+You need to have Vuelidate added to your project first.
+See [here](/components/form-validation.html).

 ```html
 <template>
   <q-field